How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

-\citetalias{rmp_2018} previously used the term ``Flow Isolation Mass" to refer to scenario where $R_B > R_H$, indicating that pebbles of all sizes were inhibited from accreting.
+\citetalias{rmp_2018} previously used the term ``Flow Isolation Mass" to refer to scenario where $R_\mathrm{B} > R_\mathrm{H}$, indicating that pebbles of all sizes were inhibited from accreting.
 However, if pebbles exist up to some maximum size, then growth can halt because pebbles of the maximal size are inhibited from accreting from the constraint in Equation \eqref{eq:st_low}.
-This limits plantary growth to masses lower than the thermal mass.
+This limits planetary growth to masses lower than the thermal mass.
+In this work we expand the term ``Flow Isolation Mass" to include this case as well.